 \section{Conclusions}

 In this paper, we propose a new procedure of RFI mitigation and removal for the FAST multi-beam SETI commensal survey.
-Our method removes RFI in three steps, i.e.~persistent narrowband RFI removal, drifting (narrowband) removal and kNN RFI removal.
-By applying to the same FAST data and birdies analyzed in \citet{Zhang2020a}, we find that our method can effectively remove the vast majority of the RFI while preserving the birdies, the simulated ETI signals.
-None of the birdies are detected as RFI, except for one group that is severely affected by RFI.
+Our methods remove the RFI in three steps, i.e.~the persistent narrowband RFI removal, drifting (narrowband) RFI removal and kNN RFI removal.
+By applying to the same FAST data and birdies analyzed in \citet{Zhang2020a}, we find that our methods can effectively remove the vast majority of the RFI while preserving the birdies, the simulated ETI signals.
+None of the birdies are detected as RFI, except for one group that is severely affected by the RFI.
 We detect and find a dozen of new interesting candidate groups, many of which look similar to birdies and do not obviously seem to be part of large RFI clusters.
-Thus, we conclude that our method successfully mitigates the RFI for SETI commensal survey, and help us find the signals similar to our simulated ETI signals.
+Thus, we conclude that our methods successfully mitigate the RFI for the SETI commensal survey, and help us find the signals similar to our simulated ETI signals.

-Compared to a previous work \citep{Zhang2020a} on the first SETI multi-beam observation with FAST (whose data is used to test our method), we use relatively simpler methods, remove more RFI in our test, and report some more interesting groups.
-We use the simple threshold of sky separation (as called persistent RFI in this paper) to remove RFI similar to those removed as zone and multi-beam RFI in \citet{Zhang2020a}; for the drifting RFI, we use the Hough transform method to detect lines directly from windows consisting many hits and remove RFI signals in ``corridors'', rather than checking each hit for number of other hits in triangular bins and removing hits in triangles.
-With these methods, we effectively removed RFI, even more than the result reported in \citet{Zhang2020a}, and do not see more loss of birdies.
+Compared to a previous work \citep{Zhang2020a} on the first SETI multi-beam observation with FAST (whose data is used to test our method), we use relatively simpler methods, remove more RFI in our test, and report some more interesting candidate groups.
+We use the simple threshold of sky separation (as called persistent RFI in this paper) to remove RFI similar to those removed as zone and multi-beam RFI in \citet{Zhang2020a}; for the drifting RFI, we use the Hough transform method to detect lines directly from windows consisting many hits and remove RFI signals in ``corridors'', rather than checking each hit for the number of other hits in triangular bins and removing hits in triangles.
+With these methods, we effectively removed the RFI, even more than the result reported in \citet{Zhang2020a}, and do not see more loss of birdies.

 We also explored the effect of different parameters for the Hough transform method, especially the pixel sizes, on the performance of RFI removal.
-We find that, though mainly used for removing drifting RFI in this paper, the Hough transform is actually capable of detecting the broadband RFI, provided that proper parameters are chosen.
-This suggests that our method based on the Hough transform is flexible, and has the potential of applying to more tasks.
+We find that, though mainly used for removing the drifting RFI in this paper, the Hough transform is actually capable of detecting the broadband RFI, provided that proper parameters are chosen.
+This suggests that our method based on the Hough transform is flexible, and has the potential of being applied to more tasks.